elifesciences/pattern-library/README.md

 # Using patterns

 For patterns that are being exposed as resources (ie the Mustache template can be used in an application), there is a YAML file located alongside the template.
-This contains details of any CSS/JS files that it requires, and a JSON Schema that documents what input is expected.
+This contains details of any CSS files that it requires, and a JSON Schema that documents what input is expected.

 You can run `bin/validate`, which checks all data files for a pattern against the schema.

+There is also a list of js file dependencies for each pattern, but individual js files have not yet been implemented and so these lists are currently all empty.

 # Notes